 Fact: The peer to peer lending companies in India undertake a due diligence to verify the profile of the borrowers.
 They verify borrowers’ personal, professional & financial details and credit history.
-In fact, most of them also do physical personal verification to ascertain the authenticity of the information provided by the borrowers.
+In fact, most of them also do physical personal verification to as the authenticity of the information provided by the borrowers.
 In case of any possibility of default possibility or low credibility, these P2P lending platforms reject to list the borrowers.
 Also, the complete profile of the borrowers is displayed on the platform for the lender to assess from their own investment perspective.

 Myth 3: It is difficult to avail a loan through peer to peer lending

-Fact: Borrowers can take loans for the purpose of home purchase & renovation, car purchase, vacation trip, medical expenses, family functions and any other purpose they deem necessary.
+Fact: Borrowers can take instant personal loans for the purpose of home purchase & renovation, car purchase, vacation trip, medical expenses, family functions and any other purpose they deem necessary.
 The loan can be availed for any amount as minimum as Rs25,000.
 Unlike the banks, the registration process happens online in a few clicks & is very transparent, there are no hidden charges and the funding is very quick.
 Also, borrowers can reach out to multiple personal loan lenders.

 Myth 4: Peer to peer lending is same as crowdsourcing